ashrec04/iam_bot/README.md

-# **IAM-Bot-ROS2-Package**
+# **IAM Bot **
-This is ROS2 Jazzy workspace consisting of multibple packages capabler of launching a URDF robot in Gazebo with visualisation in rviz
+This is ROS2 Jazzy workspace consisting of multiple packages capable of launching IAM Bot in a Gazebo simulated environment with visualisation in rviz

 # **Robot Features**
 - LIDAR - for SLAM mapping and navigation